 The 350 year history of Bloomsbury is immense and complex – but at the heart of it all is its architectural style, its beauty, and attractiveness.
 Its identity as a residential and respectable central district of London.
 The proper thought and consideration given to all modifications to the area, however slight, down to the lowly telephone box and even street lamp.

-Bloomsbury is part of a Conservation Area, meaning that any alteration to any building, or new development, can only be passed if it preserves or enhances the special architectural and historical nature of the area.
+Bloomsbury is part of a conservation area, meaning that any alteration to any building, or new development, can only be permitted if it preserves or enhances the special architectural and historical nature of the area.

-It also means that shop fronts and advertisements must be ‘in keeping’ with the area, meaning that shop signs should be of a historical nature, and excessive advertisement is not permitted.
+It also means that shopfronts and advertisements must be ‘in keeping’ with the area, so that shop signs should be of a historical nature, and excessive advertisement is not permitted.

-The street environment – meaning street furniture such as streetlights, and pavement and road surfacing, should also all be in keeping with the history of the area, ideally drawn from historical examples.
+The street environment: street furniture such as streetlights, pavement and road surfacing, should also all be in keeping with the history of the area, ideally drawn from historical examples.

 To ensure this is the responsibility of the London Borough of Camden.

-To help them is an advisory committee – the Bloomsbury Conservation Area Advisory Committee – whose opinions on planning matters should be taken as final.
+To help them is an advisory committee – the Bloomsbury Conservation Areas Advisory Committee – whose opinions on conservation matters should be taken as final.

-There is a Conservation Officer, whose job it is to advise on the merits of applications based on Bloomsbury’s history and interests.
+There are a team of conservation officers, whose job it is to advise on the merits of applications based on Bloomsbury’s history and interests.

 There is a governmental body, Historic England, whose role it is to administer listings and assess the condition and value of historic buildings, including those in Bloomsbury.